-I was flicking through some gear sites yesterday and I noticed that some of them advertise 'rucksacks', not backpacks.
+I was flicking through some gear sites yesterday, and I noticed that some of them advertise 'rucksacks,' not backpacks.

-If we look at Backpack, well there isn't a whole lot of difference now is there, except it being in English, it is obviously a sack (pack), bag, for your back too.
+If we look at Backpack, well there isn't a whole lot of difference now is there, except it is in English, it is obviously a sack (pack), bag, for your back too.
 The word backpack seemed to originate in the US.

-US and UK, are there differences?
+US and UK, are there Differences?

-I was curious as to if there were any differences and from what I can ascertain, in terms of how the words are used, not very much really.
+I was curious to see if there were any differences and from what I can ascertain, in terms of how the words are used, not very much really.
 It seems that many people use the two terms interchangeably.

 So, there you have it.
 It seems that in terms of backpacking or hiking, there isn't really a whole lot of difference in how people use the two terms backpack and rucksack.
 In the US, it seems that the term backpack may be more commonly used in terms of hiking gear.
 However, the term rucksack is also well known.

 In the UK, it also seems it is a different word for the same thing.
 The only mention of a difference I came across in the UK was that a rucksack is a smaller version of a large backpack used for shorter hikes and backpacking trips.
-However, as mentioned, I couldn't really confirm that in any viable way so I won't take it as Gospel.
+However, as mentioned, I couldn't really confirm that in any viable way, so I won't take it as Gospel.

-Now, I hope I have got this right and my research is correct.
+Now, I hope I have got this right, and my research is correct.
 If not, please feel free to correct me in the comments below.
 I'd be interested to hear any thoughts.